 The Task Force is organized into four bodies: the full Task Force, the Working Group focusing on Undergraduate Students, the Working Group focusing on Graduate and Professional Students, and the Models Of Care task group focusing on clinical services available on the Medford/Somerville campus.
 The working groups allow for a broader range of stakeholders to participate in the work of Task Force.
 The Working Group focusing on Undergraduate Students is co-chaired by Jennifer Stephan, Associate Dean of Student Affairs at the School of Engineering and Raymond Ou, Senior Associate Dean of Student Affairs for the Schools of Arts and Sciences and Engineering.
 The Working Group focusing on Graduate and Professional Students is chaired by John Matias, Associate Dean of Admissions and Enrollment at the School of Medicine.
 The Models of Care Task Group is chaired by Mary Pat McMahon, Dean of Student Affairs for the Schools of Arts and Sciences and Engineering.

 The Mental Health Task Force was launched in December 2016.
 The Undergraduate Working Group and the Graduate and Professional Working Group began their work in February 2017.
 The Models of Care Task Group was convened in the fall of 2017.
-The goal for the Task Force is complete the work phase of its efforts by the end of the spring 2018 semester, draft a report over the summer of 2018 and release a report to the community in fall of 2018.
+The goal for the Task Force is complete the work phase of its efforts by the end of the spring 2018 semester, draft a report over the summer and fall of 2018 and release a report to the community in the spring of 2019.